-CEO and Executive Headteacher explain how Espresso supports their teaching and deepens pupil learning.
+CEO and Executive Headteacher Jonathan Bishop explains how Espresso supports their teaching and deepens pupil learning.

 Broadclyst Community Primary School was recently named an ‘Ed Tech 50 School’, a prestigious award which recognises teachers’ use of technology.
 Part of the Cornerstone Academy Trust, this leading digital school uses Discovery Education Espresso across the curriculum.
 CEO and Executive Headteacher Jonathan Bishop and his colleagues explain how Espresso supports their teaching and deepens pupil learning.